miladbayee/responsive-page/README.md

 # responsive-page
-this project make a sampel page whit grid system and responsive page (first mobile) with vanilla css
+this project make a sampel page with grid system and responsive page (first mobile) with vanilla css